-Interested in learning Spanish?
-We’re now offering FREE live, online group classes with our teachers.
+Interested in language classes?
+We’re now offering FREE online classes with live teachers.
 Check out the classes here!

 Since the rise of the personal computer, language-learning software has been promoted as one of the best ways to learn a new language.

 Language-learning software typically covers much more information than an app or website, which can help you achieve a higher level of knowledge by the end.